Gateway Mall (Quezon City): Planning, construction and development

-The New Gateway (Gateway Mall 2) is an 8-storey topped-off expansion project of the Gateway Mall.
+The New Gateway (Gateway Mall 2) is an 8-storey expansion project of the Gateway Mall.
 Plans for the Gateway Mall 2 complex were laid out in 2014, yet the development's proposals were laid out as early as 2000 during the early stages of the Araneta Center Master Plan.
 Construction commenced in 2017 at a cost of ₱6.5 billion, wherein ₱5 billion were spent for the New Gateway Mall and ₱1.5 billion for the Ibis Styles Hotel.
 The new expansion of the mall stands at the former Gateway Food Park, the former Gateway-Farmers Plaza elevated walkway and an open lot parking space, located at the west side of the Smart Araneta Coliseum (Red Gate), giving easy and direct access to the Farmers Plaza, the Smart Araneta Coliseum, the Araneta Center–Cubao MRT Station and the Ibis Styles Araneta City, a 286-room economy hotel.

 Gateway Mall 2 is a part of the Araneta Center Redevelopment Plan.
 The mall's construction began in the second quarter of 2017, where the foundations linking to the Farmers Plaza was constructed, and in August 2017, the former Gateway Food Park, as well as the former parking space located on the Coliseum's western Red Gate facade, were excavated to give way for the construction of the main building of the mall, while the official groundbreaking ceremony followed on July 31, 2018.
 Megawide Construction Corporation served as the general contractor of the project, while the Araneta Group tapped Aidea as the main architectural firm.
 The Araneta Group also hired Stages, Design and Construction (SDC) for the ending phases of construction and finishing works, J.B Pascual Construction Services for supply and installation works, and AMCOM & Company Inc. as the general consultant of the project.
 The new mall will comply with basic LEED development standards.

 The New Gateway Mall officially topped off on February 11, 2020, and is originally scheduled for completion in the 4th quarter of 2020, to commemorate the 60th anniversary opening of the Araneta Coliseum.
 However, due to the effects of the COVID-19 Pandemic in the country, the construction and opening of the mall, along with the adjacent Ibis Styles Hotel was delayed, and the construction cost of the entire complex grew from ₱6.5 billion to ₱7 billion, wherein ₱2 billion were allocated for the Ibis Styles Hotel.
 Major design changes were also made in the mall's architectural designs and exteriors.
 The new complex was expected to embark its grand opening within 2024, after being partially opened on April 9, 2023 (Easter Sunday), before being fully opened in September 2023.
 The opening of the mall was eventually moved thrice from its original opening date within December 2022, and was initially moved on the first quarter of 2023 and to November 2023.